A Song of Wonder

 Look at those waves.
 Look at them.
 They're incredible.
 The next one, the peacock arrayed in the glory of God.
 Look at it.

 Fingerprints on fingers that can barely reach around your thumb.
 Have you had a baby grab your thumb before?
-Those little fingers, they're not like mine.
+Those little fingers just, they're not like mine.
 They can barely reach around, and there's a fingerprint on every single one of them.
 Two eyes with incredible detail and functionality.

 Look at that.
 That's a human eye.
 That's in that little child.
 There's a brain in there able to develop complex reasoning and thought.
-Even on those tiny arms, there are tiny little hairs that you can barely even see.
+Even on those tiny arms, there's tiny little hairs that you can barely even see.

-God has set His glory in the heavens and in the new baby, and everything in between.
-It's on display for us to discover and wonder at and to consider the nature of such a Creator.
+God has set His glory in the heavens, in the new baby, and everything in between.
+It's on display for us to discover and wonder at and to consider the nature of such a creator.
 David even goes so far as to say that the glory of God is on display in such a way that it should cause those who oppose God to be silent.
 It should cause those who oppose God to be silent.
-Now maybe there are different ways to oppose God.
+Now maybe there's different ways to oppose God.

 Right?
 It could just be simply a denial of His existence and His glory.
 That's one way to oppose God, or maybe it's something more aggressive than that.
 Whatever it is, God has set His glory throughout the whole world so that we might look at it, consider it, understand it, and have our opposition to Him silenced.
 When you go out on your big outback trip or when you see the sunset at night or when you see a peacock like that, be careful to consider that anything made has a maker.

-Anything created has a Creator.
-And the God who spins stars off His fingertips is worthy of acknowledgement and praise.
-Our second point is: why should we ask why should God care about us?
+Anything created has a creator.
+And the God who spins stars off His fingertips is worthy of acknowledgment and praise.
+Our second point is why should God care about us?
 Why should God care about us?
 David's mind goes to a reasonable place next, I think.

 We often look at Earth like this.
 We often look at Earth like this with mankind in the centre.
 Right?
 Look at us.
 Look at our achievement.